Skip to main content

 Someone whose polysubstance abuse is or started as unknowing polysubstance abuse may need additional support and a different therapeutic approach because they might be dealing with trauma and additional stressors that can make it more difficult to overcome their addiction or addictions.

-Knowing Polysubstance Abuse
+Knowing polysubstance Abuse

 Intentional or knowing polysubstance abuse is a bit of a different story than unknowing polysubstance abuse.
 Unknowing polysubstance abuse can sometimes transition into knowing polysubstance abuse, in which case it often needs to be treated and handled like both disorders are at play because the trauma and difficulty of unknowing polysubstance abuse are still there – and can contribute to the reasons someone would intentionally use more than one drug at the same time.